 Although not defined in the Regulations, 'ordinarily resident' has been interpreted by the courts as lawful, habitual and normal residence from choice and for a settled purpose throughout the prescribed period, apart from temporary or occasional absences.
-Extracts from the judgement (Lord Scarman's) in the case of Shah v Barnet London Borough Council can be found in Annex B. The ruling did not define what might constitute a temporary or occasional absence, but it did indicate that it might be possible for an individual to establish ordinary residence in two countries simultaneously.
+Extracts from the judgement (Lord Scarman's) in the case of Shah v Barnet London Borough Council can be found in Annex B. The ruling did not define what might constitute a temporary or occasional absence, but it did indicate that it might be possible for an individual to establish ordinary residence (OR) in two countries simultaneously.

 A person is not to be treated as ordinarily resident in a place unless that person lawfully resides in that place.
-Therefore, periods where an applicant has not been lawfully resident in the relevant residence area prescribed in the Regulations at any time within the required time period prior to the first day of the first AY of the course cannot be treated as ordinary lawful residence.
+Therefore, periods where an applicant has not been lawfully resident in the UK and Islands or the European Economic Area (EEA) or Switzerland at any time within the three years prior to the first day of the first AY of the course cannot be treated as ordinary lawful residence.

-This means that applicants must hold a valid immigration status throughout the period of ordinary residence required by SFW when establishing their eligibility for student support.
-Students will be able to provide evidence from the Home Office confirming their immigration history and current immigration status, which will normally be sufficient to fulfil this requirement.
-The Welsh Government policy is that the SLC will rely on information from the Home Office in relation to residency matters.
+This means that applicants must hold a valid immigration status throughout the period of ordinary residence required by SFW when establishing their eligibility to student support.
+Students will normally be able to provide evidence from the Home Office confirming their immigration history and current immigration status, which will normally be sufficient to fulfil this requirement.
+The WG policy is that the SLC will rely on information from the Home Office in relation to residency matters.